vippsas/vipps-solutions/online/README.md

 Your system can send the payment request by using the [create payment endpoint](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment).

-Set `userFlow` to `WEB_REDIRECT` and users browser will either do an automatic appswitch or open the landing page to confirm the mobile number.
+Set `userFlow` to `WEB_REDIRECT` and users browser will either do an automatic app-switch or open the landing page to confirm the mobile number.

 Here is an example of the HTTP POST you can use: